danfuzz/samizdat/doc/language-guide/01-basics.md

 Samizdat has the concept of "void" meaning the lack of a value.
-This is in contrast to many other languages which define one or more distinguished values as meaning "nothingness" while still actually being "something".
+This is in contrast to many other languages which define one or more distinguished values as meaning "nothingness" while still actually being "something."

 For example, it is possible for functions in Samizdat to return without yielding a value.
-Such functions are referred to as "void functions," and one can say that such a function "returns void" or "returns a void result".
+Such functions are referred to as "void functions," and one can say that such a function "returns void" or "returns a void result."

 There are three major restrictions on how voids may be used: